-So, the starting point in the first chart on Estimated Total Gold Reserves in China is computed as:
+So, the starting point in the first chart on Estimated Total Gold Reserves in 1994 in China mainland is computed as:

 Subsequently, I’ve added yearly domestic mining output, as the Chinese didn’t net export any gold since 1994, and net imports every succeeding year in the chart.
 I’ve subtracted all PBOC official reserves gains before 2007 from cumulative domestic mining, the gains after 2007 have I have not subtracted from cumulative domestic mining.
 Why?
 Two reasons:

 - The Chinese domestic gold market (SGE) was fully liberalized in 2007 after which I think the PBOC stopped taking in any gold from domestic mines.
 (Prior to the liberalisation of the Chinese domestic gold market the PBOC was the primary dealer.)

 - According to my calculations, from 2003 until 2009 total Chinese gold supply (scrap + mine + import from Hong Kong) wasn’t sufficient to meet total consumer demand and 454 tonnes in PBOC purchases over that period.
 Although the PBOC claims all purchases before 2009 were done from domestic mines and scrap, I don’t think that’s possible.
 Hence, I think the PBOC started invisible import somewhere in between 2003 and 2009.
 And therefor, anything the PBOC added to its official gold reserves after 2007 I did not subtract from cumulative domestic mining.